kevvlvl/observable-api/README.md

 # observable-api

-A Spring reactive Kotlin written API to showcase various observability concepts
+This repo showcases various observability concepts using a Spring Boot based application

+## Tech Stack

-- Spring boot reactive, built using Gradle
+- REST service using Spring boot reactive + PostgreSQL
 - Written in Kotlin for JVM 17
-- Using PostgreSQL
+- Distributed tracing with OpenTracing + Jaeger
+- Metrics exposed using micrometer

 ## Observability concepts